-laws and liberties of the Kingdom."
+The subsequent articles are as follows: IV.
+Recites the acceptance of the Crown by William and Mary.
+V. The Convention Parliament to provide for "the settlement of the religion, laws and liberties of the Kingdom."
 VI.
-All the clauses in the Bill of Rights are "the true, and indubitable rights and liberties of the people of this Kingdom."
-VII.
-Recognition and declaration of William and Mary as King and Queen.
+All the clauses in the Bill of Rights are "the true, ancient, and indubitable rights and liberties of the people of this Kingdom."
+VII, Recognition and declaration of William and Mary as King and Queen.
 VIII.
 Repetition of the settlement of the Crown and limitations of the succession.
 IX.
-Exclusion from the Crown of all persons holding communion with the "Church of Rome" or who "profess the Popish religion" or who "shall marry a Papist."
-X. Every King or Queen hereafter succeeding to the Crown to assent to the Act [2.e. the Test Act of 1673] "disabling Papists from sitting in either House of Parliament."
+Exclusion from the Crown of all persons holding communion with the "Church of Rome" or who "profess the Popish religion" or who ostining communion with the "church of Rome" or who profess the Popish religion" or who "shall marry a Papist."
+X. Every King or Queen hereafter succeeding to the Crown to assent to the Act [£e.
+Disabling Act of 1678] "disabling Papists from sitting in either House of Parliament."
 XI.
 The King and Queen assent to all the articles of the Bill of Rights, XII.
 The Dispensing Power abolished.
 XIII.
-Exception made in favor of charters, grants, and pardons made before October 23.
-1680. and pardons made before October 23, 1689.
+Exception made in favor of charters, grants, and pardons made before October 23, 1689.